marmello77/multilayer-networks/README.md

 # multilayer-networks

-A tutorial on how to draw and analyze multilayer networks in R.
+A tutorial on how to draw multilayer networks in R.

 [Ecological Synthesis Lab](https://marcomellolab.wordpress.com) (SintECO).